littl3field/HassanKit_Target_Detection/README.md

-# Targeted "XeroxProfessionals" Office365 Attack User Validation
+# Targeted Office365 Attack User Validation
+Add all directory path URLs containing http://url.com/filename.txt *I have since removed this opendir for obfuscation & TLP reasons*

-This script automates the checking of users contained within the "XeroxProfessionals" targeted attack dumps.
+This script automates the checking of users contained within the targeted attack dumps.

 *I recommend running in a sandbox/off network environement*